-The offeror must also describe how the system can adapt to business necessary interfaces using widely adopted open APIs and standards.
-Additionally, BHR and BFM expects the offeror will make available/expose software services and publish documentation for those software services that would enable third party developers to interface other business applications.
+The vendor must describe how the system can adapt to business necessary interfaces using widely adopted open APIs and standards.
+Additionally, Department of Corrections expects that the vendor will make available/expose software services and publish documentation for those software services that would enable third party developers to interface other business applications.
 A detailed description of system capability shall be included in the proposal.